Principal bundles under reductive groups: Groupoids and Galois extended groups

+of $M_{/k}$ on $Z$.
+A continuous right action of $M$ is defined similarly, and is the same as a continuous action of $M^\mathrm{op}$.

-The right adjoint $\Theta \mapsto \Theta_{/k}$ to the forgetful functor from local ringed spaces over $k$ to topological spaces has itself a right adjoint.
+The right adjoint $\Theta \mapsto \Theta_{/k}$ to the forgetful functor from local $k$\nd ringed spaces to topological spaces has itself a right adjoint.
 It sends $Z$ to $Z(k)$, equipped the topology, which we call the \emph{Krull topology}, with an open base formed by the sets of $k$\nd points in a given open subset $U$ of $Z$ at which given sections $f_1,f_2, \dots ,f_n$ of $\sO_Z$ above $U$ take given values $\alpha_1,\alpha_2, \dots ,\alpha_n$ in $k$.
+The counit $X(k)_{/k} \to X$ sends a $k$\nd point to its underlying $k$\nd rational point, and the unit $\Theta \to (\Theta_{/k})(k)$ is the homeomorphism sending a point to its corresponding $k$\nd point.
 If $Z'$ is an open local ringed subspace of $Z$, then $Z'(k)$ is an open subset of $Z(k)$.
 If $Z$ is a $k$\nd scheme which is locally of finite type, then $Z(k)$ is discrete.
-If $Z$ is an affine $k$\nd scheme, then writing $Z$ as the filtered limit of affine $k$\nd schemes of finite type shows that $Z(k)$ is the filtered limit of discrete spaces.
+If $Z$ is an affine $k$\nd scheme, then $Z$ as the filtered limit in the category of local $k$\nd ringed spaces of affine $k$\nd schemes $Z_\lambda$ of finite type, and $Z(k)$ is the filtered limit of the discrete spaces $Z_\lambda(k)$.